rob

 • Basics Brawler

-Your rotated box exercise is definitely the weaker entry here which is understable due to the difficulty.
+Your rotated box exercise turned out pretty well.
 I like that you drew this nice and big as that really helps when dealing with complex spatial problems.
-You did a good job drawing through your boxes but one of the reasons this exercise started to fall apart on you is because you didn't keep the gaps between your boxes narrow and consistent. https://drawabox.com/lesson/1/21/guessing Keeping the gaps more narrow and consistent really helps with inferring information about neighboring boxes rotation and proportion.
+You also did a good job drawing through your boxes and keeping your gaps narrow and consistent.
+While the rotations here aren't perfect this was a good effort overall.
+The more you draw and develop your spatial thinking ability the easier these rotations are to handle.
 I can see that you were a bit perplexed by the corners but please don't just leave something blank if you don't understand it as you will be assigned revisions in the future for doing so.
 A big part of learning how to draw is getting used to working outside of your comfort zone so at least attempt to put something down even if you don't fully understand it.
 This is a great exercise to come back to after a few lessons to see how much your spatial thinking ability has improved.
-Your organic perspective exercises are looking pretty good.
-You seem to be getting comfortable using the ghosting method and drawing from your shoulder for confident linework which is great.
-Your box constructions are improving as you work through this exercise and I can see you are developing a sense for how box lines converge to vps.
-There are still some wonky convergences here and there so the 250 box challenge will be a great next step for you.
+Your organic perspective exercises are where I'm seeing the biggest improvement in terms of line confidence.
+You seem to be getting more comfortable using the ghosting method and drawing from your shoulder for confident linework which is great.
+I'm still seeing a tad bit of wobble which tells me you are still slowing down your stroke for accuracy.
+Remember to fully commit to your marks and it's okay if your line is slightly off as our current priority is a confident smooth line.
+Your boxes are pretty solid for the most part but you are relying somewhat heavily on parallel lines for your box constructions which is leading to divergences in some cases.
+The 250 box challenge will be a great next step for you in order to develop a better understanding of how box lines need to converge to vp's.

 Next Steps: